-(October 1, 2020) LIVE DEMONSTRATION: Understanding the Complimentary Nature of BLI, Ultrasound, and MRI for Preclinical Imaging (Preclinical Imaging Learning Mini-Series)
+(October 1, 2020) Live Demonstration – Understanding the Complimentary Nature of BLI, Ultrasound, and MRI for Preclinical Imaging

 This was a full day of live imaging where we examined the complimentary nature of three preclinical imaging modalities – bioluminescence, high-frequency ultrasound, and MRI.
 We imaged the same tumor models on each of the imaging modalities; but will also had normal mouse available to look at cardiovascular function using ultrasound, and brain anatomy using MRI.

 Below are the imaging modalities that were demonstrated